fj317/PumpBot/README.md

  - **apiKey**: enter your own [API key](https://www.binance.com/en/support/articles/360002502072) here.
 This is a required value.
  - **apiSecret**: enter your own secret API key here.
 This is a required value.
  - **coinPair**: allow you to change the coin pairing (in case bitcoin is not the pair used in the pump).
 Default value is BTC.
  - **minutesAveragePrice**: if greater than 0 (no decimals), it will get ALL trading data for the trading pair for the last X minutes and find an average price for the coin.
 This avoids you buying pre-pumped coins.
-Default value is set to 2.
-If set to 0 it wont download data.
+If set to 0 it will not download this data.
+Default value is set to 0.
    - WARNING: It must download a lot of data (it took myself 2 seconds to download BNBBTC's trading data) so I would not recommend it unless you have good, fast Internet connection.
  - **buyLimit**: enter the price for the Limit Buy order you will pay in relation to the current price of the coin when it is entered into the program.
 Eg 1.2 means you are will pay 1.2x the price of the coin to secure it.
 Default value is 1.15.
  - **percentOfWallet**: determines what percentage of your wallet's BTC will be used.
 Default value is 50%.